-Agile Methodologists, president and founder of Object Mentor Inc., Bob Martin, said, believe in “delivering good products to customers by operating in an environment that does more than talk about “people as our most important asset” but actually “acts” as if people were the most important, and lose the word “asset””.
+Agile Methodologists, president and founder of Object Mentor Inc., Bob Martin, said, believe in “delivering good products to customers by operating in an environment that does more than talking about “people as our most important asset” but actually “acts” as if people were the most important, and lose the word “asset””.

-“When it was written down on that whiteboard, some people were out in the hallway on a break,” Ward Cunningham, cofounder of Cunningham and Cunningham Inc, and also famously known for originating the phrase ‘Agile manifesto wiki’, recalled.
+“When it was written down on that whiteboard, some people were out in the hallway on a break,” Ward Cunningham, co-founder of Cunningham and Cunningham Inc, and also famously known for originating the phrase ‘Agile manifesto wiki’, recalled.

 “And I was out in the hallway, and [someone] said, ‘Come here, and look at this.
 Look at what we wrote.’
 And we were just standing around looking at that whiteboard, in awe at how much that summarized what we held in common.
 It was such a dramatic moment, you know, that instead of everybody talking in small groups, we stood around that whiteboard and studied it.”

-So, what exactly is the Agile Manifesto?
+So, What Exactly is the Agile Manifesto?

 Made up of four foundational values and 12 key principles, the ‘Manifesto for Agile Software Development’ aims to uncover better ways of developing software by doing it, and helping others do it.

 - Individuals and interactions over processes and tools